hpe-dev-incubator/hpe-dev-portal/content/blog/chif-driver-not-found.md

 TBD

 ### VMware infra TBD
 I've seen as well cases where VMware system managers installed manually a`.rpm` iLOrest package in their ESXi hypervisor instead of getting it installed with a [supported HPE custom image](https://vibsdepot.hpe.com/).
-It is important to remember that HPE bundles and tesst specific application packages of iLOrest, SUM, SUT and the Agentless Management Service (AMS) for the ESXi hypervisor.
+It is important to remember that HPE bundles and tests specific application packages of iLOrest, SUM, SUT and the Agentless Management Service (AMS) for the ESXi hypervisor.
 Manual installation of those applications will generate problems like the `Chif driver not found` error.